jacklaaa89/CodeAnalyser/README.md

 * **1.1 -** This version has been highly modified in order to be used to deliver output in the JSON format so it can be used             on a webserver.
 Obivously the default output is still available and this feature can be toggled by using the                ```--interface``` argument when run on the command line.
 Example use on a PHP server could be
             ```$json = json_decode(shell_exec('java -jar CodeAnalyser.jar analyser --interface web --source <SOURCE>'));```
             Also this version introduced the ```MetricErrorAdapter``` class which can be used so that metrics can be                    notified when an error occurs using that metric.
 * **1.1.1 -** This verion streamlines some of the features that were implemented in version 1.1.
 The ```MetricInterface``` interface has been removed and replaced with the abstract class ```MetricAbstract``` it has the same methods that need implementing, but it also provides an easier way of reporting custom errors.
+This version also introduces the ```AnalyserListener``` class where we can now listen to events that are triggered during the anaylsis process.
+This was introduced with the idea of it being used for a graphical user interface in a later build.

 ###Metric Implementation